Grand Finale (RuPaul's Drag Race season 7): Episode

-All of the contestants return for the live grand finale.
 The finalists all lip-sync to a song specifically written for them.
 Ginger Minj, Pearl, and Violet Chachki perform to "Pray and Slay", "Sleep Walker", and "Too Many Daddies", respectively.
-It is then announced that Katya is this season's Miss Congeniality.
-It is then announced that Violet Chachki is the winner, making Ginger Minj and Pearl the runners-up.
+RuPaul interviews each finalist after showing video montages of their time on the show as well as video messages from family members and friends.
+Among guests who ask questions from the audience are Darienne Lake, Latrice Royale, and Delta Work.